 Appointments may be booked in several ways:

 Longer appointments can sometimes be arranged in special circumstances.
-Please tell the receptionist if your appointment is for more than one person (e.g. if bringing children) so that adequate time is allocated.
+Please tell the receptionist if your appointment is for more than one person (e.g. if bringing children, or if you need an interpreter) so that adequate time is allocated.

 Although you will be registered with one doctor, you may see any doctor you choose.
 However we recommend you try to see the same doctor each time, as far as possible, so that you have better continuity of care.